The Complete Guide to Garden Hose Fittings

 How to Connect a Sprinkler to a Hose

 A sprinkler has a fitting similar to a tap connector, so you can simply push fit your hose onto it.
-This fitting is a little different from a garden tap connector and has male (external) threads.
-If the fitting breaks and isn't bonded to the sprinkler, it can be replaced.
+This accessory fitting is a little different from a garden tap connector and has male (external) threads.
+The fitting may be bonded to the sprinkler, however if it isn't, it can be replaced.

 How to Connect a Garden Hose to a Washing Machine